 Here is the complete recipe for the frozen sweet treat.

 - Heat milk in a thick-bottomed vessel and bring to a boil.
-Reduce heat and simmer for 10 to 15 minutes.
+Reduce heat and simmer till reduced to half.

 - Pour the mixture into Kulfi moulds.
 Sprinkle saffron strands and almond pieces on each.